ryancyq/ryancyq.github.io/_posts/2024-09-08-ruby-code-coverage-for-backward-compatibility.md

 tags: [ruby, simple-cov, rspec, rake, continuous-integration, code-coverage]
 ---

-Code coverage in Ruby is pretty straightforward and easy to begin with, thanks to the amazing [SimpleCov](https://github.com/simplecov-ruby/simplecov) library, which has wide support for different testing frameworks.

-Conventionally, when running code coverage for web applications, the primary aim is to examine line/branch coverage in a standardized machine environment, whether it is a server machine or a Docker container.
-Most of the time, we only test the current production environment or new OS or Runtime images for major updates.
+Code coverage in Ruby is straightforward, thanks to the [SimpleCov] library, which supports various testing frameworks.
+Typically, when running coverage for web applications, the focus is on examining line and branch coverage in a standardized environment, such as a server or Docker container.

-However, for the case of a Ruby library or standalone application, it would be slightly different.
+Most of the time, testing is limited to the current production environment or major updates in OS or runtime images.
+However, things are slightly different when it comes to Ruby libraries or standalone applications.

-In this post, I will discuss my experience in maintaining a Ruby library for different Ruby versions, gem dependencies, and OS versions.
-The example project demonstrated below can also be found at [https://github.com/ryancyq/ruby-code-coverage](https://github.com/ryancyq/ruby-code-coverage)
+In this post, I’ll share my experience maintaining a Ruby library across different Ruby versions, gem dependencies, and OS versions.
+You can also find the example at [ryancyq/ruby-code-coverage].

 ### Prerequisites

 These are the libraries being used in this project:
-- [SimpleCov](https://github.com/simplecov-ruby/simplecov): A code coverage analysis tool for Ruby
+- [SimpleCov] : A code coverage analysis tool for Ruby
-- [RSpec](https://github.com/rspec/rspec): A behavior-driven development framework for Ruby
+- [RSpec] : A behavior-driven development framework for Ruby
-- [Rake](https://github.com/ruby/rake): A Ruby build utility similar to Make
+- [Rake : A Ruby build utility similar to Make

 ### Code using different Ruby APIs

 For example, Ruby 3.1 introduced an improvement to the `File#dirname` method, allowing for parent directory retrieval with an optional level parameter.
-For more details, you can check the issue tracker at [Ruby Issue 12194](https://bugs.ruby-lang.org/issues/12194).
+For more details, you can check the issue tracker at [Ruby Issue 12194].

 ```rb
 # lib/config.rb